How to Get Bid Tabs Fast (Without Living in PDFs): An Open Records Playbook

 Ask for:

-• the bid tabulation sheet for [Project Name / Bid Number / Letting Date]
+• The bid tabulation sheet for [Project Name / Bid Number / Letting Date]

-• the engineer’s estimate (if available)
+• The engineer’s estimate (if available)

-• addenda (optional, but helpful context)
+• Addenda (optional, but helpful context)

 If you can, ask for:

-• the native spreadsheet format (Excel) OR a searchable PDF (not scanned)
+• The native spreadsheet format (Excel) OR a searchable PDF (not scanned)

 How to word it (simple and professional)

+Keep it short.
+Keep it specific.
 You want the records clerk to process it quickly.
+For example:

 “Requesting the bid tabulation and engineer’s estimate for [Project Name], bid opening [Date].
 Please provide in the native electronic format if available (Excel or searchable PDF).”